Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Base Color - If theres no Albedo Texture, this is the color the object will be</li>
   <li>Emission - The emittance of an object(how much light it gives off)</li>
   <li>Emission Color - Changes the color of emissive objects, most useful when you have an emission mask on an object</li>
+  <li>Thin - Marks an object as thin, Influences Diffuse, DiffTrans, and SpecTrans</li>
   <li>Roughness - Roughness of the object</li>
+  <li>Roughness Remap - Remaps from the [0,1] of Roughness Slider to the min and max defined here</li>
   <li>Metallic - How metallic an object is</li>
+  <li>Metallic Remap - Remaps from the [0,1] of Metallic Slider to the min and max defined here</li>
   <li>IOR - Index of Refraction of an object - Affects Glass and Specular</li>
   <li>Specular - Adds specular reflection to an object, use in conjunction with Roughness and IOR</li>
   <li>Specular Tint - Weights color more towards the objects color for specular reflections</li>